fluchtens/42-api-bot/README.md

 # 42-discord-bot

+### What's this about?
-A discord bot that communicates with the 42 api.
+This project is a Discord bot that communicates with API 42 to retrieve information from the intranet.
+I created it in Discord.js v14 with the main aim of learning how APIs work.

 ### Features
 - Activity monitoring system, a message that updates every x minutes to show the position of all the people configured in the database.